In the event of a natural disaster or other crisis in or near your location, you need to take urgent steps to stay safe.

 - where to get help

 Read this page in conjunction with our pages specific to each type of crisis and our Consular Services Charter.

 - Stay safe.
 Take immediate action to stay safe.
 If you're already safe where you are, don't go out or travel until you know the threat has passed.

 - Get medical care.
 If you're injured, seek medical assistance.
 Understand that local emergency services may be stretched during a crisis.
-Don't expert priority services because you're an Australian.
+Don't expect priority services because you're an Australian.

 - Follow instructions from local authorities.
-Unless we tell you otherwise, do what you're told by the local first responders.
+Unless we tell you otherwise, do what the local first responders tell you.
 They're the authority in your location.

 - Stay up to date.
 Follow the news and social media for developments as they unfold.
 Subscribe to updates for your destination's travel advisory.

 See our information about what to do for specific types of crises and emergencies.